Learning Walks: A guide for school leaders

 Focus on school improvement

-• After my learning walk today, what new ideas do I intend to apply in my teaching practice?
+• What new techniques or ideas do I plan to incorporate into my practice?

 Making learning walks purposeful by focusing on the child